 It is impossible to turn back time and undo a car accident.
 It is also, admittedly, impossible for any amount of financial compensation to fully make up for the trauma that you are experiencing.
 Our Maryland Car Accident Lawyers, however, are designed to help you receive compensation for every aspect of your losses.
 Discussing your case with a knowledgeable Maryland Car Accident Attorney t Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP can be helpful in navigating this experience.
 Contact us for a free consultation.

 A legal right to compensation is an abstract right that is worth precisely nothing until it is enforced.
 In the case of a car accident, there are two main means of enforcement – a negotiated settlement or a court judgment.
 Here at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, we seek negotiated settlements for our clients – but our Maryland Car Accident Lawyers are ready for a courtroom battle if necessary.

 Yes, you can, even if you are dead broke.
-The reason that you can are twofold – first, we charge nothing upfront and second, we will never charge you a dime in legal fees unless we win (which is well over 90 percent of the time).
+The reason that you can are twofold – first, we charge nothing upfront and second, we will never charge you a dime in legal fees unless we win.
 If our skilled and proven Maryland Car Accident Lawyers win compensation for you, your legal fees will be calculated as a percentage of this compensation, so that you are guaranteed to come out ahead.

 “You have taught me so much about patience and the law.
 My wife and I both believe you have done an excellent job watching out for our best interests.
 It’s because of your hard work that we have had about the best year since the start of this whole mess.” – A Maryland Client